emile-gaudinot/geodesic-meshes/README.md

      - Extract point clouds from binary images using `vtk`.
      - Compute geodesic distances from user-defined borders (e.g., valve edges).
      - Visualize distance fields to validate geodesic calculations.
-     - *(Note: Full automation of quad meshing was not achieved in this approach.)*

 2. **Collaborative Approach (External Algorithm)**
    - **Partnership:** Collaboration with **Wei Chen** (Dalian University of Technology), author of a novel quadrilateral geodesic meshing algorithm [[4]](#references).